 Been thinking about starting a vegetable garden, but you were too busy to get it in the ground in the spring?
 Even though we’re now in the dog days of summer, it’s not too late to have fresh vegetables this year.

 The seasons are turning and you are just in time to put in a fall garden.

 You may have missed out on growing your own red, ripe tomatoes and bumper crop of zucchini, but there’s still a season for root veggies like radishes, carrots and turnips, and glorious greens like spinach, lettuce, chard, kale and collards.

 Not only is fall a great season to grow a vegetable garden, it’s also the very best time for newbies to plant their first vegetable garden.

-The No. 1 reason to plant a fall vegetable garden, at least in my book, is fewer bugs.
+The number one reason to plant a fall vegetable garden is fewer bugs.
 If you need more reasons, here they are: cooler and (generally speaking) wetter weather, so fewer days dragging a garden hose around.

 In most of the country, the fall growing season is shorter, but that just means you will harvest sooner.